 Amazingly, she survived teenhood during the tail-end of the sixties and became a follower of Jesus when she was fourteen.
 After high school, she graduated from Ohio Wesleyan in 1977 and worked in human resource management for ten years before becoming a full-time mom.
 She has served as a leader in Bible Study Fellowship and Young Life, and currently facilitates an interdenominational women’s group that started in 1998.

-Susan works as a volunteer for Uganda Orphans Fund, a non-profit, NGO relief organization founded by her husband, Duncan Hill.
+Susan worked for 18 years as a volunteer for Uganda Orphans Fund, a non-profit, NGO relief organization.
 Since 2002, UOF has built over 30 different projects including orphan homes, schools and medical clinics for AIDS and war orphans in Uganda.
-She’s also a Board member.

 Susan started writing for publication in 2002, initially cutting her teeth on magazine articles.
 In 2006, she took a half-written manuscript and a book proposal to a writer’s conference.
 A few months later WaterBrook Press, a division of Random House, offered her a contract.
 Her spiritual memoir, Closer Than Your Skin: Unwrapping the Mystery of Intimacy with God, was released in February 2008.

-Susan has been married to Duncan since 1978.
-Together they have three grown children and a granddaughter, and live in Montana.
-She still plays the piano, ice skates and sails whenever possible, but she no longer twirls a baton.
+Susan lives in Montana.
+She still plays the piano and sails whenever possible, but she no longer twirls a baton.
 Instead, she likes to write.